DETERMINISTIC6G/NetworkDelayEmulator/README.md

 ## Prerequisites

+The following instructions apply to Debian 12.5.0 with kernel 6.1.0-21-amd64.
+However, other Linux distributions should work too.

-Install basic tools to build the kernel module and use the user-space app:
+Install basic tools to build the kernel module and to execute the user-space app:

 ```console
 $ sudo apt install bison flex build-essential python3 python3-numpy git